awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

 The source of the data to be loaded\.

 's3://*copy\_from\_ssh\_manifest\_file*'  <a name="copy-ssh-manifest"></a>
 The COPY command can connect to multiple hosts using SSH, and can create multiple SSH connections to each host\.
 COPY executes a command through each host connection, and then loads the output from the commands in parallel into the table\.
-The *s3://copy\_from\_ssh\_manifest\_file* argument specifies the Amazon S3 object key for the manifest file that provides the information COPY uses to open SSH connections and execute the remote commands\.
+The *s3://copy\_from\_ssh\_manifest\_file* argument specifies the Amazon S3 object key for the manifest file that provides the information COPY uses to open SSH connections and run the remote commands\.
-The *s3://copy\_from\_ssh\_manifest\_file* argument must explicitly reference a single file; it cannot be a key prefix\.
+The *s3://copy\_from\_ssh\_manifest\_file* argument must explicitly reference a single file; it can't be a key prefix\.
 The following shows an example:

 ```
 's3://mybucket/ssh_manifest.txt'